 The mule track to the top of Passo della Mulattiera

+At Passo della Mulattiera, there is a huge barrack ruin.
 This trail passes through remote areas, so you need to be prepared.
-Located south of Bardonecchia near the French-Italian border, just below the beautiful cliff of Punta Charra (2,844 m), the pass offers you a great panoramic view on Valle Stretta (Vallée Étroite in french) and all the mountains surrounding the valley of Bardonecchia, Beaulard and Oulx.
+Located south of Bardonecchia near the French-Italian border, just below the beautiful cliff of Punta Charra (2,844 m), the pass offers you a great panoramic view of Valle Stretta (Vallée Étroite in French) and all the mountains surrounding the valleys of Bardonecchia, Beaulard, and Oulx.

 Pic: Marco Savio